Alarm & Fire

 CPES is one of only a few private communities that have received permission to monitor the closed radio system for State and Local law enforcement.
 As a result CPES is able to respond quickly to all emergencies within the community that are engaged through the State’s 911 system.

-Documentation for your Homeowner’s Insurance – If your insurance provider has requested documentation that your home has alarm monitoring, please contact CPES dispatch and we can provide you a letter.
+Documentation for your Homeowner’s Insurance – If your insurance provider has requested documentation that your home has alarm monitoring, please contact firstname.lastname@example.org and we can provide you a letter.

 Fire Suppression – CPES Officers respond to all fires and fire alarms in the Village.
 We assist South Metro Fire Department as needed in fire suppression.
 CPES recommends that you have your home’s fire suppression system checked annually for maintenance by a professional service.
 See above for a list of Fire Protection and Sprinkler System Companies.

 Low Interior Temperature Alarm – Freezing temperatures outside can in turn make your pipes freeze.
-A low interior temperature alarm will alert Emergency Services and an ES officer will come to your home to make sure that a pipe has not burst and flooding has resulted.
+A low interior temperature alarm will alert Emergency Services and a Patrol Officer will come to your home to make sure that a pipe has not burst and flooding has resulted.
 A broken pipe and subsequent flooding damage can be easily prevented: if you are leaving town for an extended period of time please remember to NOT turn off your furnace.
 Simply lower the furnace to a minimum of 65 degrees.
-And last but not least, please visit the ES office and fill out a Vacation Check Request Form so that we can monitor your home while you are away.
+And last but not least, please visit the Dispatch window and complete a Vacation Check Request Form so that ES can monitor your home while you are away.

 Important Reminder from ES: Check Your Alarm Batteries

 A good rule of thumb to help keep you and your family safe is to change out the batteries in your smoke detectors and carbon monoxide detectors twice a year; a helpful reminder is to make the change when you change your clocks for daylight savings time.